Al-Murphy/koo-lab.github.io/Research.md

 ### Scoring Mutations in Proteins with Deep Generative Models

-– which include Position Sensitive Scoring Matrix (PSSM), Markov Random Fields (MRFs) and Multivariate Gaussians (MGs) –

 <p align="justify">
+	Sequence evolution can inform probabilistic models of a protein's functional contstraints.
-	Evolution is a powerful approach to identify contstrained positions which are strongly linked to a protein's function.
-Statistical models have been developed to capture site-independence conservations (1-body interactions, ) and evolutionarily coupled positions (2-body interactions) – from a multiple sequence alignment of homologous sequences (Fig. A).
-These models can then be utilized to score mutations in protein sequences, predict protein contacts (Fig. B), perform homology search, and design proteins.
-There has been growing interest in replacing traditional models with <b>deep generative models</b> <a href="https://arxiv.org/abs/1906.02598">[5]</a> – which include variational autoencoders (VAEs), seq2seq models based on recurrent neural networks, generative adversarial networks (GANs), and transformer networks (Fig. C).
-Our group is interested in interpreting these promising class of models to understand what they are capable of learning.
-Our goal is to explore the utility of these class of models to inform the deleteriousness of mutations in protein sequences, which can help to prioritize disease-associated genomic variants in coding regions.
+	From a multiple sequence alignment of homologous sequences (Fig. A), satistical models have been developed to capture site-independence conservations and evolutionarily-coupled positions.
+These models can then be repurposed to score mutations in protein sequences, predict protein contacts (Fig. B), perform homology search, and design proteins.
+There has been growing interest in replacing traditional models – which include Position Sensitive Scoring Matrix (PSSM), Markov Random Fields (MRFs) and Multivariate Gaussians (MGs) – with <b>deep generative models</b> <a href="https://arxiv.org/abs/1906.02598">[5]</a> – which include variational autoencoders (VAEs), seq2seq models based on recurrent neural networks, generative adversarial networks (GANs), and transformer networks (Fig. C).
+We are interested in interpreting this promising class of models to understand what they are capable of learning.
+Our goal is to identify the deleteriousness of mutations in protein sequences, which can help to prioritize disease-associated genomic variants in coding regions.
 </p>

   <img class='img-responsive center-block' src="/images/research/protein.png" width="70%" height="70%"/>